About the culprit insect

 How do you identify cutworms?

 This can be challenging, as there are several different species that look similar, so magnification is required, as well as some familiarity with caterpillar morphology.
-Perhaps the easiest way to confirm an ID is sending a clear, focused image of the top of the caterpillar (dorsal side) to us at the Purdue Plant and Pest Diagnostic Laboratory.
+Perhaps the easiest way to confirm an ID is by sending a clear, focused image of the top of the caterpillar (dorsal side) to us at the Purdue Plant and Pest Diagnostic Laboratory.
 However, if you’re willing to get up close and personal, use a magnifying glass or hand lens with at least 10X magnification and carefully examine the texture of the caterpillar’s body surface.
 If it appears bumpy, it is most likely a black cutworm.
 In contrast, the other cutworm species have a smooth body surface (Figure 3).
 Ultimately, cutworms are all managed similarly regardless of the species, so the most important factor to determine is whether or not the culprit is indeed a cutworm.

 If you suspect cutworm damage in your crop, dig ~5 cm into the soil around the base of damaged plants to try to unearth the offender.
 Cutworms will curl up in a distinctive ‘c’ shape when disturbed or pulled from the soil (Figure 4).
 This is the easiest way to capture and identify them during the daytime because the caterpillars take refuge under the soil surface or plastic mulch until darkness falls.

-• Do not plant cover crops or use green manure in areas where cutworms tend to be a problem; instead use compost amendments to boost organic matter.
+- Do not plant cover crops or use green manure in areas where cutworms tend to be a problem; instead, use compost amendments to boost organic matter.
 The green material may be a suitable food source that is attractive to the pest.

-• Avoid organic mulches between the rows as this provides shelter for the caterpillars.
+- Avoid organic mulches between the rows, as this provides shelter for the caterpillars.

-• Water early in the day so the soil surface can dry out prior to the evening when cutworms are active.
+- Water early in the day so the soil surface can dry out prior to the evening when cutworms are active.
 They do not like to crawl through dry soil.

 For commercial growers who experience cutworm damage, monitoring is crucial.
 Scout in the evenings if possible, when cutworms increase their activity.
-Search under the plastic mulch and in the top soil around the base of suspected injured plants.
+Search under the plastic mulch and in the topsoil around the base of suspected injured plants.
 If using insecticides, apply them as close to the evening as possible to target the activity time of the caterpillars, and remember: insecticides are more efficacious against the younger, smaller cutworms.
 Active ingredients labeled to control cutworms in vegetables include β-cyfluthrin (ex.
 Baythroid®XL), Bt (ex.
 DiPel®DF or Javelin® WG), Carbaryl as a bait, Malathion, or Permethrin.
-Many of these insecticides have broad-spectrum action against insects and can therefore harm beneficial insects residing in and around your crops.
+Many of these insecticides have broad-spectrum action against insects and can, therefore, harm beneficial insects residing in and around your crops.
 Please use insecticides judiciously and with caution, always following the product label specifications.
-Here’s to hoping your vegetable crops will be cutworm free!
+Here’s to hoping your vegetable crops will be cutworm-free!